-Beverly Hills, Calif., August 1, 2010- For Random, her first solo exhibition in Los Angeles, young British sculptor and multidisciplinary artist Jane McAdam Freud, great granddaughter of Sigmund Freud and daughter of painter Lucian Freud, unveils sculptures rooted in Freudian theories of dreams, sexuality, and repeated experiences.
+New York, December 1, 2010 - For Random Plus, her first solo exhibition in New York, sculptor and multidisciplinary artist Jane McAdam Freud, great-granddaughter of Sigmund Freud and daughter of painter Lucian Freud, unveils sculptures rooted in Freudian theories of dreams, sexuality, and repeated experiences.

 Using clay, bronze, and copper, she creates intensely tactile works that possess a primordial quality.
 Her sculptures represent a dialogue between the conscious and unconscious, known and unknown, present and past.
-Co-curated by Los Angeles psychoanalyst Esther Dreifuss-Kattan, this exhibition looks at Sigmund Freud's contribution to psychology in the context of contemporary art.
+Co-curated by Los Angeles psychoanalyst Esther Dreifuss-Kattan, PhD, this exhibition looks at Sigmund Freud's contribution to psychoanalysis and psychology in the context of contemporary art.
 A selection of the artist's pencil drawings will also be on view.